kstenerud/concise-encoding/cte-specification.md

     =
     // Comment before some binary data (but not inside it) b"01 02 03 04 05 06 07 08 09 0a"

-    /* The whole of char_sequence and its contents are commented out here. char_sequence = `ZZ
-The sequence */ isn't interpreted as a comment terminator when inside of a verbatim string, even if that string is inside a multiline comment.ZZ
-    */
 }
-// Comments at the
-// end of the document.
 ```